You are kindly invited to attend the conference that will follow the ILA Annual General Meeting.

 We will close this afternoon with the Award Ceremony of ILA Certified Directors, followed by a networking cocktail.

-ILA would like to thank KBL for hosting our event and offering the cocktail.
+ILA would like to thank KBL for hosting our event

 leads Deloitte Australia's Diversity and Inclusion Consulting practice and co-leads the Leadership practice.
 She has over 25 years' experience in human capital, management and law.
 Juliet works with Executives and global organisations to improve workplace performance through cultural change, focussing on D&I, leadership and culture.